Novandev/contact-api/README.md

 Add additional notes about how to deploy this on a live system

+## Documentation
+The documentation for the project can be found at https://github.com/Novandev/contact-api/wiki [https://github.com/Novandev/contact-api/wiki]

 ## Built With

 * [Rails](https://rubyonrails.org) - The web framework used